Indiana Water Quality at a Glance

 Indiana residents can access comprehensive water quality information through several resources:

-• IDEM Online Resources: Visit the Indiana Department of Environmental Management’s website to access testing results and compliance information for your local water system
+IDEM Online Resources: Visit IDEM’s website to access testing results and compliance information for your local water system, including the public-facing lead service line inventory interactive map

-• PFAS Testing Data: IDEM publishes results from comprehensive PFAS monitoring at all Community Public Water Systems on their dedicated PFAS website
+PFAS Testing Data: IDEM publishes results from comprehensive PFAS monitoring at all Community Public Water Systems, including the fish tissue data updated January 2026

 Contaminants of Concern